 The idea of evaluating and choosing a new Customer Relationship Management (CRM) software can seem troublesome.
 The time to not only evaluate CRM vendors, but your own processes and needs can be intimidating.
-There is, however, a way to ease through the process if you break it down into stages.
+There is, however, a way to ease through the process of CRM implementation if you break it down into stages.
 From there, you progress from one to the next and these lesser sections will be easier to tackle rather than looking at the big picture.
 There are many ways to phrase the phases, but here are the seven that I came up with to help you organize your evaluation:

 Realization of Need